cjhgo/PowerGraph/README.md

 # GraphLab PowerGraph v2.2

+## UPDATE
+add dependent file to dist folder change cmakelists.txt to download file from dist folder then the project can be  compiled offline
 ## UPDATE: For a signficant evolution of this codebase, see GraphLab Create which is available for download at [turi.com](https://turi.com)

 ## History